DMS*: Minimizing Makespan for Multi-Agent Combinatorial Path Finding: Method

-Afterwards, if the conflict set $I_C(l')$ is non-empty, then label $l'$ leads to a conflict and is discarded.
-Otherwise, $l'$ is checked for dominance against any existing labels in $\FrontierSet(v(l'))$ using Def.~\ref{dms:def:labelDom}.
-If $l'$ is dominated by or is equal to any existing labels in $\FrontierSet(v(l'))$, $l'$ is pruned, since any future joint path from $l'$ can be cut and paste to a label $l'' \in \FrontierSet(v(l'))$ that dominates $l'$ without worsening the cost to reach goals.
-Furthermore, for each label $l'' \in \FrontierSet(v(l'))$ that dominates or is equal to $l'$, the procedure \procName{DomBackProp}(Alg.~\ref{dms:alg:dom_back_prop}) is invoked so that the conflict set $I_C(l')$ is back propagated to $l$, and $l$ is added to the back\_set of $l''$.
+Afterwards, if $I_C(l') \neq \emptyset$, $l'$ leads to a conflict and is discarded.
+Otherwise, $l'$ is checked for pruning by using dominance (Def.~\ref{dms:def:labelDom}) against any existing labels in $\FrontierSet(v(l'))$.
+If $l'$ is pruned, any future joint path from $l'$ can be cut and paste to $l'' \in \FrontierSet(v(l'))$ that dominates $l'$ without worsening the cost to reach the goals.
+Furthermore, for each $l'' \in \FrontierSet(v(l'))$ that dominates or is equal to $l'$, \procName{DomBackProp}(Alg.~\ref{dms:alg:dom_back_prop}) is invoked so that the conflict set $I_C(l')$ is back propagated to $l$, and $l$ is added to the back\_set of $l''$.
 By doing so, \abbrDMS is able to keep updating the conflict set of the predecessor labels of $l'$ after $l'$ is pruned.
-This ensures that, when needed, the predecessor labels of $l'$ will also be re-expanded after $l'$ is pruned.

-If label $l'$ is not pruned, a procedure \procName{SimpleHeu} is invoked for $l'$ to quickly compute a heuristic that roughly estimates the cost-to-go.
-One possible way to implement \procName{SimpleHeu} is to first copy $\vec{h}(l)$, where $l$ is the parent of $l'$, and then reduce each component of the copied vector by one except for the components that are already zero.
-This heuristic is still an underestimate of the cost-to-go since all agents can move at most one step closer to their goals in each expansion.
-Then, the $f_{temp}(l')$ can be computed and $l'$ is added to OPEN with $f_{temp}(l')$ as its priority.
-Other related data structure including $\FrontierSet(v(l'))$, back\_set, $parent$ are also updated correspondingly, and the current search iteration ends.
+This ensures the predecessor labels of $l'$ will also be re-expanded after $l'$ is pruned.
+If $l'$ is not pruned, \procName{SimpleHeu} is invoked for $l'$ to compute a heuristic, which can be implemented by first copying $\vec{h}(l)$, where $l$ is the parent of $l'$, and then reduce each component of the copied vector by one except for the components that are already zero.
+This heuristic is an underestimate of the cost-to-go since all agents can move at most one step closer to their goals in each expansion.
+Then, $f_{temp}(l')$ is computed and $l'$ is added to OPEN with $f_{temp}(l')$ as its priority.
+Other related data structure including $\FrontierSet(v(l'))$, back\_set, $parent$ are also updated correspondingly, and the iteration ends.

 When \abbrDMS terminates, it either finds a conflict-free joint path, or returns failure when OPEN is empty if the given instance is unsolvable.